KBNLwikimedia/wikimedia-various-tools/wmc-metadata-downloader/README.md

 # Wikimedia Commons File Metadata Downloader

-*A tool to collect metadata from Wikimedia Commons files and write them into an Excel sheet — safely, in chunks, and with per-file JSON snapshots.*
+*A tool to collect metadata from Wikimedia Commons files or categories and write them into an Excel sheet — safely, in chunks, and with per-file JSON snapshots.*

 This tool has two operation modes:
 * **Manual list mode**: process a list of Commons file titles you manually provide.